-I had pretty high expectations going into this flight, which is never good when it comes to international air travel.
-Things always seem to go much better when expecting the worst, but for some reason or another I just couldn’t get it out of my mind that this Virgin Atlantic Upper Class flight would be anything but phenomenal.
+I had pretty high expectations going into my first ever Virgin Atlantic A340-600 business class experience, which is never good when it comes to international air travel.
+Things always seem to go much better when expecting the worst, but for some reason or another I just couldn’t get it out of my mind that Virgin Atlantic Upper Class would be anything but phenomenal.

 London, England (LHR) – New York, NY (JFK)